Local businesses react to new COVID-19 restrictions

 The restaurant and bar industry is getting hit yet again with having to close their doors and being limited to take-out or delivery.
 One bar manager tells us 90% of people who came in after the governor’s announcement said they were trying to enjoy going out while they still could.

-Local restaurant employee, Adam Bissel says “it’s getting to the point where it’s starting to seem like there’s no light at the end of the tunnel…Just doing ‘to-go’ food, sitting here for six hours at a time just so I can take a styrofoam box out to somebody’s car is not what’s going to pay my bills over the next couple of weeks.”
+“It’s getting to the point where it’s starting to seem like there’s no light at the end of the tunnel…Just doing ‘to-go’ food, sitting here for six hours at a time just so I can take a styrofoam box out to somebody’s car is not what’s going to pay my bills over the next couple of weeks,” said local restaurant employee, Adam Bissel.

-Meanwhile, “Generation N.O.W” gym owner, Dion Brown says business was just picking up again after the last shut down.
-He taught gym classes remotely but says it’s getting harder to motivate people.
-Brown tells us “I did a lot of online stuff, Facebook groups.. it worked but it wasn’t the same.
-Clients need motivation, clients need somewhere to go and get their frustrations out and help with their mental health.”
+Meanwhile, “Generation N.O.W” gym owner, Dion Brown said business was just picking up again after the last shut down.
+He taught gym classes remotely but said it’s getting harder to motivate people.
+Brown tells us he did a lot of online stuff, Facebook groups, etc… and it worked but it wasn’t the same.
+He said clients need motivation, clients need somewhere to go and get their frustrations out and help with their mental health.